Flaviusns/IconGenerator/README.md

 We are not responsible for possible problems in your system, you accept the program as it is.

 Java it´s required, javafx it´s requiered too.
 Installers no more supported.
+Now we use the app itself, like an .app for macOS and a .exe for windows (available soon).
+For linux based system you can use java -jar in terminal to execute the jar file.
+The jar file is always available.

 Beta Phase 0.8.1